Resume for Carpenter

 Carpenter – ABC Construction Company | January 2015 – Present

-- Custom built and installed cabinets for residential customers Working closely with designers to bring their visions to reality.
+- Custom built and installed cabinets for residential clients, working closely with designers to bring their designs to reality.

-- Achieved successful completion of multiple remodeling projects within specified timeframes with the highest standards of quality.
+- Achieved successful completion of multiple remodeling projects within the timeframes specified with high-quality standards.

-- Worked with other tradespeople on projects to make sure of a smooth working processes and the respect of deadlines on projects.
+- Worked with other tradespeople on the construction site to assure smooth working processes and the respect of deadlines for projects.

 5. Education

-This section should list your educational background related to carpentry.
-In this section, include the name of the institution, the degree/diploma you received (if applicable) and the date of completion.
+Then, you should mention your academic background in relation to carpentry.
+Include the name of the school, the degree or diploma earned (if applicable) and the year of completion.

 Example: